moinwiki/moin/docs/admin/configure.rst

 --------------
 Moin can optionally send E-Mail.
 Possible uses:

-* send out item change notifications.
+* send out item change notifications
 * enable users to reset forgotten passwords
+* inform admins about runtime exceptions

 You need to configure some settings before sending E-Mail can be supported::

     # the "from:" address [Unicode]
     mail_from = u"wiki <wiki@example.org>"

-    # a) using an SMTP server, e.g. "mail.provider.com" (None to disable mail)
+    # a) using an SMTP server, e.g. "mail.provider.com" with optional `:port`
-    mail_smarthost = "smtp.example.org"
+    appendix, which defaults to 25 (set None to disable mail) mail_smarthost = "smtp.example.org"

     # if you need to use SMTP AUTH at your mail_smarthost: